top of page

 • Where is Washington Family Ranch located?
 What is the camp property like?

-Washington Family Ranch is a Young Life property that is located about 45 minutes outside the small town of Antelope, Oregon (population 40).
+Washington Family Ranch is a Young Life property located 45 minutes outside the small town of Antelope, Oregon (population of 40).
 The property has two camps on it: Creekside and The Canyon.
 The Weekend takes place at The Canyon.
-Click here for more information about what the camp is like.
+Click here for more information about the camp.

-All but 10% of your registration fee is refundable until July 31st, 2023.
-The 10% administration fee covers credit card fees, registration platform fees, and other admin fees.
+90% of your registration fee is refundable until July 31st, 2025.
+The remaining 10% covers administration fees such as credit card fees, registration platform fees, and other admin fees.
 After July 31st, all fees are non-refundable.
 To cancel your registration, email connect@centered.org.

 • Can I smoke cigarettes or cigars while at the camp?

-Yes, you can, but only in the designated area that is outside Hotel Lobby.
+Yes, smoking is allowed, but only in the designated area outside the Hotel Lobby.
 The camp is in a very remote location and fire danger is high in the summer months, so it is important to honor Young Life's request (we don't want to burn the camp down!).
-Upon arrival at the camp, ask someone at registration to show you the location.
+Upon arrival at the camp, ask someone at registration to show you the smoking area location.

 Please do not bring alcohol of any kind.
-Young Life has a strict no alcohol policy, and as property guests we want to honor and respect their rules.
+Young Life has a strict no alcohol policy, and as property guests we are required to comply with their policies.

 • Can I bring my dog?